kadosa/potato-assignment/README.md

 For the amount of animation present in the app, including TweenMax might feel like an overkill, I just opted to use it to show that it's my go-to library when it comes to animations.

+I've used the Backbone Paginator plugin for the 'Load more' style pagination.
+It would work well with a REST api as well.

 ## To-do